Apinedas/holbertonschool-validation/module3_task4/content/posts/welcome.md

 {{< sayHello >}}

-Note: This is the branch to draft post, and a second try
+Note: This is the branch to draft post.
+New note: Trying to do a pull request